 Around the boat, there were colorful corals and schools of small fish, but further ahead I noticed that while there’s a lot of corals, they are mostly brown.
 I’m not an expert so I don’t know if this is their natural color or a result of ocean warming.
 I love snorkeling so I’m almost always happy just floating above coral gardens, though admittedly the one here didn’t really impress compared to other places I’d been to in the past (e.g., Apo Island, Apo Reef in Mindoro and even certain areas in Batangas), so I was quick to get back to the boat.

-At this point, the sky had turned overcast and the waves got rough.
+The sky had turned overcast and the waves got rough.
 We spent a long time getting to Panagsama Beach.
 Our boat turned out to be slow too, as other boats got past us one by one.

 We finally stopped a few meters from the shore in Panagsama Beach, where the sardines can be seen.
 The sardines form a group (often called a ball) to protect themselves from predators, and here it’s possible to see them all year round.
 In fact, those staying in Pinagsama Beach do not have to rent a boat to see the sardine run — they can just snorkel right from the shore.